MasDhuha/web-video-player/README.md

-# go-video-player
+# web-video-player
-A go web video player
+A web video player